aquaticus/aquaticus.github.io/doc/meter.rst

 .. warning::

-    SML, DLMS and M-Bus standards are not supported by the software.
+    SML, DLMS, M-Bus and ANSI C12.18/19 standards are not supported by the software.

 How to check if the meter is supported?
 ---------------------------------------